pingcap/docs-tidb-operator/en/get-started.md

 <SimpleTab>
 <div label="kind">

-If you use kind to create the Kubernetes cluster, run the following command to destroy it:
+To destroy a Kubernetes cluster created using kind, run the following command:

 {{< copyable "shell-regular" >}}